rkrishnasanka/rkrishnasanka.github.io/_posts/2014-07-13-project-Fluigi.markdown

 ## Fluigi Core

-The Fluigi Core is set of tools and libraries that can give the user the abiity to place and route Microfluidic Devices that follow the MINT standard for specifiying netlists and designs.
+The Fluigi Core is set of tools and libraries that can give the user the ability to place and route Microfluidic Devices that follow the MINT standard for specifying netlists and designs.

 ## Neptune

 Neptune is the application that ties together the various research projects under the Fluigi umbrella.
 It's a part of the work being done as a part of the iGEM 2016 entry into the Hardware Track.

+## Vulcan

+Vulcan introduces hardware primitives that enables biologists to perform complete biological protocols inside Microfluidics.

 ## Resources